Back of Book

 As an amateur author, just getting started, it was so gratifying when American Book Fest contacted me with fantastic news.
 I was blown away!
 As if being named a FINALIST in the Fiction/Western category wasn't enough, being a WINNER in the Best Cover Design category was such a huge honor for Wanders Far-An Unlikely Hero's Journey.

 The Laramie Book Awards "recognize emerging new talent and outstanding works in the Americana / Western, Pioneer, Civil War, Frontier, and First Nations Novels."
 Just the kind of books I like to read!
 So I submitted Wanders Far for consideration.
-First Wanders Far made the "long list," then the "shortlist," and made it through the semi-finals.
+First Wanders Far made the "long list," then the "shortlist," and then the semi-finals.
 Now Wanders Far is a finalist.
 It would be fun to win, but what a thrill to make it this far!

 Rate it & Review it Here